aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/connectors/clean-rooms/README.md

 }
 ```

-### Step 3: Triggering the pipeline execution for a given date range
+### Step 4: Triggering the pipeline execution for a given date range

 Now we will trigger an execution for the pipeline we had just created.
+What's important here are the parameters values we define as part of `connectorOverrides.sif-cleanRooms-pipeline-input-connector.parameters`:

+- `membershipId`: the `membershipIdentifier` from step 1.
+- `parameters.dateTo`: the value for the `#dateTo` parameter we defined as part of the SQL query in step 3.
+- `parameters.dateFrom`: the value for the `#dateFrom` parameter we defined as part of the SQL query in step 3.

 **REQUEST**